 Best For: Long trips, multiple people

-Description: Priced just under $400, the Grizzly Coolers Tailgating cooler is a little higher than most, but it’s definitely full of features and extras that help make it a great pick.
+Description: The Grizzly Coolers Tailgating cooler is a little higher than most, but it’s definitely full of features and extras that help make it a great pick.
 With three latches to keep the lid closed and a rubber gasket style lid to make sure it’s sealed, you won’t have to worry about this cooler falling open or your stuff getting too warm.

 It also features large drains to get rid of excess water at the end of the trip and two handles to make it easier to carry.
 Not only that but the entire thing is made in the United States and is 75 quarts.
 That means you can carry plenty for the longer trips you’re planning to take and that you’ll also have no problem with quality.
 You will also like that it has rubber feet that won’t skid and also won’t leave marks.